 Japanese cars are also popular in many countries in North Africa, especially Toyota and Mitsubishi.
 These are some of the most popular cars in Egypt, together with South Korean makes such as Hyundai and Kia.
 These two are also popular in Tunisia and Algeria.

 Japan has been a major exporter of goods to Africa by means of these sea routes.
-Japan is the world’s largest exporter of cars, especially used cars, and that’s why so many Japanese vehicles end up in North Africa.
+Japan is the world’s largest exporter of cars, especially used cars.
+That’s why so many Japanese vehicles end up in North Africa.

 There is much potential when it comes to exporting vehicles to North Africa, and many people are finding that buying quality cars at auction and exporting them to North Africa can prove lucrative.
 If you’re thinking of trying to buy cars at auction and exporting them to North Africa, investigate the legalities involved, as well as the logistics, and buy wisely.

 Remember that the different countries in North Africa will have different rules and regulations regarding the importation of used vehicles.
-Also, take into account that some of these countries have recently been affected by considerable unrest, and that one of them, Libya, is going through a chaotic civil war.
-So do your research carefully and study the conditions in the country you are interested in exporting to before you make any decisions.
+Also, take into account that some of these countries have recently been affected by considerable unrest.
+And that one of them, Libya, is going through a chaotic civil war.
+Research carefully and study the conditions in the country you are exporting to before you make any decisions.

 Many car auctions are only open to dealers, but for some of these auctions you can use a proxy bidding company that will use their dealer license to buy on your behalf.
 They will even ship cars overseas for you, either as a service included in the fee or as one added on at a nominal cost.
 Working with one of these countries will help you navigate the difficulties in shipping a car to North Africa.